Sandra Blow: Early life

 Sandra Betty Blow was born on 14 September 1925 in Newington, London.
-She came from a Jewish family; her father, Jacob, who was a fruit wholesaler, and her mother had three children, Sandra was the second.
+She came from a Jewish family; her father, Jacob (Jack), who was a fruit wholesaler, and her mother, Leah (Lily) née Rubinstein, had three children, Sandra was the second.
 During her childhood, Blow spent weekends and holidays in Kent at her grandparents' fruit farm.

 In 1934, Blow suffered with scarlet fever, followed by rheumatic fever, from which her heart never fully recovered.
 After attending a local primary school, Blow was educated at a private girls school.
 At the age of fourteen, Blow was evacuated with her mother and two brothers to Paddock Wood in Kent, near her grandparents' fruit farm, where she spent her time reading, drawing and painting.

 After leaving school at 14, Blow enrolled at Saint Martin's School of Art in 1941, where she studied until 1946 under teachers including Ruskin Spear.
 During this time she joined the artists' social scene, meeting people such as Lucian Freud, John Minton and Francis Bacon.
 She spent a short period in 1947 at the Royal Academy schools, but found the teaching dull, so instead travelled to Italy to study classic art.
 There she was inspired by Nicolas Carone to enrol at Accademia di Belle Arti in Rome.
 There she met Alberto Burri, with whom she began a relationship that would influence her work for the rest of her life and they travelled together in Italy during 1948.

 After Italy, Blow travelled in Spain and France and she and Burri worked together in Paris during 1949, but finding Burri's influence too overwhelming, Blow returned to the UK in 1950 to pursue her work free of his influence.
 The pair would create works in response to the each other throughout the 1950s and 60s while Burri rose to international recognition.
 Blow faced the challenge of not only establishing herself as a woman artist in the 1950s but also as an abstractionist.
 The first sale of any of her works was to Roland Penrose, a founder of the Institute of Contemporary Arts, which proved to be a pivotal moment in her career.

 Blow's success further changed when the leading London gallery, Gimpel Fils, began representing her work from 1951.
 Under Gimpel Fils, Blow had regular exhibitions and secured her first solo show in New York.
 The gallery also represented St Ives artists, including Barbara Hepworth, beginning Blow's life-long connection with the British coastal town.
 In 1957, Blow moved to St Ives for one year and would return there years later to live permanently.

 In 1961, Blow began teaching painting at the Royal College of Art, where she remained until 1975 and earned a position as honorary fellow, whilst also painting in her studio in Chelsea, London.
 She was elected to the Royal Academy in 1978.